 - 1. Centrifuge the cells for 5 minutes at 200 x g at room temperature (no more than 1000 RPM). - 2.
-Resuspend the cell pellet in the volume of complete cell media to achieve 2-5 x 107 cells/mL. - 3.
-Place a drop of liquid beside the tubing in Inlet D. Unclamp one outlet port for Outlet C (see regions highlighted in red; Figure 1). - 4.
-Gently remove the tubing from Inlet Port D and push out any bubbles using a needle. - 5.
-Prepare a 1-mL syringe with a 3-5-inch (7.62-12.7 cm) piece of Tygon tubing. - 6.
+Resuspend the cell pellet in the volume of complete cell media to achieve 5×10^6 cells/mL. - 3.
+Unclamp one outlet port of the tissue chamber.
+Leave the other chambers clamped. - 4.
+Place a drop of liquid beside the tubing for the inlet port.
+Remove the tubing and push out any bubbles using a needle. - 5.
+Prepare a 1-mL syringe with a 3-5-inch piece of Tygon tubing. - 6.
 Draw the cell solution into the 1-mL syringe. - 7.
 If seeding by hand: - a.
 Make sure that the tubing is free of air bubbles. - b.
 Push the cell mixture out until it is flush with the end of the tubing. - 8.
 If seeding by a syringe pump: - a.
 Mount the syringe onto a syringe pump.

 - b.
-Load the Tygon tubing with the previously prepared cell suspension, using the withdraw button on the syringe pump (double arrows pointing to the left). - i.
-Draw up the volume necessary to seed one device (usually 20 μ1). - c.
+Load the Tygon tubing with the previously prepared cell suspension, using the withdraw button on the syringe pump (double arrows pointing to the left). - c.
 Make sure that the tubing is free of air bubbles. - d.
 Using the rapid infuse button on the syringe pump (double arrows pointing to the right), make sure the cell mixture is flush with the end of the tubing. - 9.
 Insert the tubing into the inlet port the drop of water will prevent air entering the device as the tubing is inserted. - 10.
 Clean the fluid from the surface of the device. - 11.
 Inject the cells into the device: - a.
-If using a syringe pump, begin the injection at a flow rate of $4-6 \mu l/min$. - i.
-The flow rate can be lowered to $1-2 \mu l/min$ as the chamber fills. - b.
+If using a syringe pump, begin the injection at a flow rate of $5-8 \mu l/min$. - b.
 If seeding by hand, gently push the plunger forward.Watch the fluid line inside the Tygon tubing carefully. - 12.
-Watch the device under the microscope as the cells are flowing into the chamber. - 13.
-Once the tissue chamber is filled with cells, stop the flow and clamp the inlet and outlet ports (Ports D and C; Figure 1). - 14.
-Carefully and quickly cut the inlet tubing just above the clamp to separate the device from the syringe. - 15.
-Gently flush the vascular channels with endothelial cell media to flush out any cancer cells that may have exited the tumor chamber. - 16.
-Incubate the device for 3 hours in a tissue culture incubator at 37°C (5% CO2) before changing the media (see section below on optimizing the media for feeding a co-culture). - 17.
-Change the media on the tumor cells by flowing media through the vasculature.
+Watch the device as the cells are flowing.
+Once the tumor chamber is filled with cells, stop the flow and clamp the outlet tubing. - a.
+Wiggle the clamped outlet tubing to distribute the cells evenly through the channel. - b.
+Only do this while the syringe is still connected to the inlet port. - 13.
+Carefully and quickly cut the inlet tubing off the syringe. - 14.
+Incubate the device for 1 hour in a tissue culture incubator at 37°C (5% CO2) to allow the cells to attach to the device.